MegTully/Data-Analysis-Iris-Flower-Dataset/README.md

 The sepal widths of each species would also make it a challenge to diffrentiate between the 3 flowers.
 The average width of the iris-setosa, iris-versicolor and iris-virginica sepals are 3.4cm,2.8cm and 3.0cm respectively.
 The medians are exactly the same as the means.
 The iris-versicolor has the smallest width of 2.0cm recorded in the dataset.
 The iris-setosa has the largest sepal width recorded which is 4.4cm.

+The petal lengths could be used to diffrentiate between the three types of flower.
+The shortest average petal length of 1.5cm was in the iris-setosa species group, then the iris-versicolor flowers had a mean of 5.6cm and the iris-virginica had the longest average petal length of 5.6cm.
+The values in the centre of the datasets were the same as the means.
+The flower with the max petal length recorded was the iris-virginica at 6.9cm.
+The longest petal found amongst the iris-setosa and iris-versicolor was a length of 1.9cm and 5.1cm respectively.
+The min petal length in the dataset was the iris-setosa at 1cm and the iris-versicolor had a shortest petal of length 3cm and iris-virginica was 4.5cm.

+The average and median width of the petals on the iris-setosa were very small at 0.2cm.
+Then not too far off them was the iris-versicolor with a mean and median of 1.3cm and then the iris-virginica with mean and median of 2cm.
+The iris-virginica has the max value recorded for the petal width at 2.5cm and the iris-setosa has the thinnest width of 0.1cm out of the 150 iris flower samples.

+After analysing these statistics it appears that out of the three iris species that in general iris-setosa's have the smallest petals and iris-virginica's have largest petals.
+It is also evident that iris-setosa's have the shortest sepal length of the three species but also have the widest sepal widths in the recorded data.
+The iris-virginica's have the longest recorded sepal lengths and iris-versicolor's have smallest sepal widths of all the flowers.